MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Remove-MgBetaGroupOwnerByRef.md

 Use this API to remove an owner from a Microsoft 365 group or a security group through the **owners** navigation property.
 When owners are assigned to a group, the last owner (a user object) of the group cannot be removed.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgGroupOwnerByRef](/powershell/module/Microsoft.Graph.Groups/Remove-MgGroupOwnerByRef?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Delete (Default)